NB-NutBoi/NB-NutBoi/README.md

 Things i've worked on previously:

-haven't fully finished shit yet lol
+haven't fully finished shit yet lol (perfectionism is a curse)